 It has become fashionable to report about unicorns, a term coined by venture capitalist Aileen Lee in 2013 describing a startup company with a value of over $1 billion.
-However, valuation is just what the name suggests and doesn’t tell anything about the financial health of the company, aka revenues, profits, and margins, all what matters the most in the long haul.
+However, valuation is just what the name suggests and doesn’t tell anything about the company’s financial health, aka revenues, profits, and margins, all of which matter the most in the long haul.

 How many of you now remember Theranos, Quibi, or Powa Technologies?
 These were unicorns that went bust.
 From this perspective, it is always better to look at the revenues, customer acquisition, ARR (average recurring revenues), and profitability of a company than the vanity metrics.

-Let’s take a look at three companies from the Inland Empire that are worth the attention with $1 Billion plus in revenues, a strong market presence, whether due to being in the market for a long time or the strength of their products.
+Let’s look at three companies from the Inland Empire worth the attention with $1 Billion plus in revenues, and a strong market presence, whether due to being in the market for a long time or the strength of their products.

-Esri is the ‘Google’ of Inland Empire.
-Just like Googl’e massive headquarter Google Plex, Esri’s head- office spans several acres of beautifully built premises.
+Esri is the ‘Google’ of the Inland Empire.
+Like Google’s massive headquarter,s Google Plex, Esri’s head- office spans several acres of beautifully built premises.

-It is a leading geographic information system (GIS) company, headquartered in Redlands.
-The privately held company started with an Inland Empire storefront, and now controls approximately 40 percent of global market for mapping software.
+It is a leading geographic information system (GIS) company headquartered in Redlands.
+The privately held company started with an Inland Empire storefront and now controls approximately 40 percent of the global market for mapping software.

-The company was founded in 1969 by Jack and Laura Dangermond and 50% of Fortune 500 companies use Esri’s GIS software.
-It also runs a startup support program where it helps early stage startups build mapping technology and location intelligence into their products.
+The company was founded in 1969 by Jack and Laura Dangermond, and 50% of Fortune 500 companies use Esri’s GIS software.
+It also runs a startup support program that helps early-stage startups build mapping technology and location intelligence into their products.

 It is at the forefront of location technologies and frequently partners with publications like TechCrunch to run hackathons to tap innovative ideas and startups using location technologies.

-The company also partners with universities, as in case of University of Redlands to fund business programs in the location intelligence domain.
+The company also partners with universities, as in the case of the University of Redlands, to fund business programs in the location intelligence domain.

-Esri earns more than $1B in annual revenues and has a workforce that has people from 70 countries around the world.
+Esri earns more than $1B in annual revenues and has a workforce with people from 70 countries worldwide

-The company, like Esri, has deep roots in the Inland Empire region as it started 70 years ago with parent of Gordon Bourns, now Chairman of the Board and CEO of Bourns, Inc., having opened the firm.
-Now the company’s products are sophisticated war planes like F-117 Nighthawk Stealth Fighter Program.
+The company, like Esri, has deep roots in the Inland Empire region as it started 70 years ago with the parent of Gordon Bourns, now Chairman of the Board and CEO of Bourns, Inc., having opened the firm.
+The company’s products are sophisticated war planes like F-117 Nighthawk Stealth Fighter Program.

 With more than 18K employees and headquarters in San Bernardino, California, the company has been operational since 1936.
-Though, not a technology company, it has been a crucial part of Inland Empire’s retail chain network.
+Though not a technology company, it has been crucial in Inland Empire’s retail chain network.